-For our entree we went with the modified Crispy Sadza ($30).
+For our entree we have the vegan as-is North African-spiced Tofu ($30).

 The plating of this entree is stunning and includes chermoula infused seasonal vegetables like peas, carrots and peppers served alongside greens.
 Seared tofu is topped with chakalaka, which is a spicy South African onion and tomato medley, and edible flowers.

 I absolutely love the flavors and textures of this dish, and it’s one of my favorites on property.